Chewhern/Security_Model/Client Side Risk Mitigation/Cryptography_Keys_Decentralization.md

 ever changing demand on client side.

-4. Client won't be able to login/decrypt if any of the client's internal staffs lost their keys(can be passwords/phrase of PKCS private key).
+4. Client won't be able to login/decrypt if any of the client's internal staffs lost their keys(can be passwords/phrase or PKCS private key).

 ### Side Note